muritane/coordination-architecture/constraint_discovery.md

 ---

-## The Generality–Specialization Trade-off
+## The Generality–Specialization Trade-Off

 Generality and specialization are not moral categories.

-They are **strategies across time**.
+They are **time-indexed strategies**.

-- **Generality** preserves latent DOFs and adaptability at ongoing cost.
+- **Generality** preserves latent degrees of freedom at ongoing cost.
-- **Specialization** collapses DOFs for efficiency under known constraints.
+- **Specialization** collapses degrees of freedom for efficiency under known constraints.

-Constraint discovery determines when specialization is required.
+Constraint discovery determines **when** specialization is required.
-Versioning determines how long that specialization is valid.
+Versioning determines **how long** that specialization remains valid.

+Mis-evaluation occurs when:

-Mis-evaluation occurs when generality is treated as inefficiency, or when specialization is treated as universal.
+- generality is treated as inefficiency, or
+- specialization is treated as universal.

 ---